 Needing glasses, lack of exposure to books, foundational skills not being mastered, or the teaching methods used may be impacting your child’s ability to read.
-But, if your child is experiencing major difficulties, there may even be a learning disability that is impacting the process.
+But, if your child is experiencing major difficulties, there may even be a learning challenge that is impacting the process.
 According to the National Center for Learning Disabilities, 2.4 million American public school students have been identified with one.
-Here are three common learning disabilities to be aware of:
+Here are three common learning challenges to be aware of:

-Dyslexia is a language-based learning disability; a person's brain has trouble matching the letters seen on the page with the sounds those letters and combinations of letters make.
+Dyslexia is a language-based learning difference; a person's brain has trouble matching the letters seen on the page with the sounds those letters and combinations of letters make.
 Individuals with dyslexia can experience difficulty with reading, spelling, and writing.

 Mixing up letters in words, difficulty recalling information read, trouble sounding out words, and avoiding reading out loud are just a few of the warning signs to look for in a child who may have dyslexia.

 Dyspraxia and ADHD can also piggyback on top of dyslexia.
 As with many learning challenges, they are usually associated with other differences.

 Seeing others who live with this challenge can be inspiring, and help your kids realize they are not alone.
 For instance, did you know that some well-known children's authors, including Patricia Polacco and Dav Pilkey, are dyslexic?
 And get recommendations from Scholastic's librarian for great books that have a focus on learning differences.

 Reading and writing go hand in hand.
 Dysgraphia impacts writing.
 Messy handwriting can be a sign of dysgraphia.
 With dysgraphia, there is a fine motor issue or a sequencing problem that causes the messy handwriting.